 With version V2, the User notification parameter controls whether the user is notified about the remote tracing or not.
+If user notification is enabled, a blinking symbol (on OpenScape Desk Phone CP400/OpenScape Desk-

-OpenScape Desk Phone CP400/OpenScape Desk Phone CP600; on OpenScape Desk Phone CP200/CP205) will inform the user when remote tracing is active, that is, when Remote trace status is set to "Enabled".
+Phone CP600; on OpenScape Desk Phone CP200/CP205) will inform the user when remote tracing is active, that is, when Remote trace status is set to "Enabled".